RAILROAD SIGNALS of the U.S.

 UP and BNSF opened a joint operations center in Spring TX in 1998, controlling more than 340 miles of track in primarily the Houston TX area.

-I'm also looking for info on CP's (and anyone else's) operation centers!
+I'm looking for info on CP's (and anyone else's) operation centers!

 Differences between US and British signal methods (Railway Technical Web Pages)